-The Authority provides defined retirement and other future benefits to specified employee groups.
+The School provides defined retirement and other future benefits to specified employee groups.
 These benefits include life insurance, health care benefits, dental benefits, retirement gratuity, worker's compensation, and long-term disability benefits.

-As part of ratified labour collective agreements for unionized employees that bargain centrally and ratified central discussions with the principals and vice-principals associations, the following Employee Life and Health Trust (ELHT) was established in 2016-2017: ETFO.
-The following ELHT was established in 2017-2018: ONE-T for nonunionized employees including principals and vice-principals.
-The ELHTs provide health, life and dental benefits to teachers (excluding daily occasional teachers), education workers (excluding casual and temporary staff) and other school authority staff up to a school authority's participation date into the ELHT.
+As part of ratified labour collective agreements for unionized employees that bargain centrally and ratified central discussions with the principals and vice-principals associations, the School is required to remit a negotiated amount per full-time equivalency ("FTE") on a monthly basis to Ontario Non-union Education Trust ("ONE-T").
+ONE-T provides health, life and dental benefits to the principal, education workers (excluding casual and temporary staff) and other school authority staff up to a school authority's participation date into the ELHT.
 These benefits are being provided through a joint governance structure between the bargaining/employee groups, school authority trustees associations and the Government of Ontario.
-Upon transition of the employee groups' health, dental and life benefits plans to the ELHT, school authorities are required to remit a negotiated amount per full-time equivalency (FTE) on a monthly basis.
 Funding for the ELHTs is based on the existing benefits funding embedded within the Grants for Student Needs (GSN).

-1. Significant accounting policies (continued)
+2. Significant accounting policies (continued)

-e) Tangible capital assets
+Tangible capital assets